What I do

 Pleskac, T. J., Conradt, L., Lueker, C., & Hertwig, R. (invited for resubmission) The ecology of competition: A theory of risk-reward environments in adaptive decision making.
 Invited for resubmission at Psychological Review http://doi.org/10.31234/osf.io/ewzcb

-Pleskac, T. J., Johnson, D., J., Cesario, J., Terrill, W., & Gagnon, G. (in press).
+Pleskac, T. J., Johnson, D., J., Cesario, J., Terrill, W., & Gagnon, G. (under review).
 Modeling Police Officers’ Deadly Force Decisions in an Immersive Shooting Simulator.
-Psychological Science

 Busemeyer, J. R., Kvam, P. D., & Pleskac, T. J. (in press).
 Comparison of Markov versus quantum dynamical models of human decision making.